ralphcajipe/ConsultationPlatform/README.md

 # ConsultationPlatform
-A simulation of online digital art consultation platform in C++
+A simulation of an online digital art consultation platform in C++

                                                                 ABOUT US